Mortgage Life Loan

 The lending organization (called lender or creditor) will then set the amount of the loan according to the following 3 criteria:

-• Value of the property, determined by an expert, chosen by you and the lending organization (the expertise costs are at your expense)
+- Value of the property, determined by an expert, chosen by you and the lending organization (the expertise costs are at your expense)

-• Your age (if you are young, the amount of the loan will be less important, because there will be statistically a long period of calculation of interest)
+- Your age (if you are young, the amount of the loan will be less important, because there will be statistically a long period of calculation of interest)

-• Your gender (as women have a longer life expectancy than men, they also have a longer likely interest calculation time than men).
+- Your gender (as women have a longer life expectancy than men, they also have a longer likely interest calculation time than men).

 Warning

-The life mortgage loan is offered only by specialized institutions.
+The mortgage life loan is offered only by specialized institutions.

 The lender has an obligation to set an interest rate that includes all the costs of the loan (application fees, interest, borrower insurance).
-This rate is called the annual rate of charge.
-It is used to calculate the amount you must repay if you want to make an early refund.
+This rate is called the annual percentage rate of charge.
+It is used to calculate the amount you need to repay if you want to make an early refund.
 This rate will also be used to calculate the amount owed by your heirs if they want to repay the bank and keep the property.

 The lender is free to set its rate.
 They are quite high in general.

-Rate of wear
+Appropriations | Rate of wear |

-Loans in excess of
+Loans in excess of €6,000 | 8.56% |

 FYI